 Education, carried out face to face and shoulder to shoulder, is the most effective antidote to extremism of all kinds.
 Reasonable people may disagree on how best to achieve national security, but barriers to mutual understanding will never qualify as a viable alternative.

-Victoria J. Mora, Ph.D.
-President, United World College-USA
+Victoria J. Mora is President of United World College-USA.